Live series

 CPI-adjusted buying power lost since Jan 2020

-By the CPI measure, one dollar held since January 2020 now buys about 78 cents of the same basket.
+By the CPI measure, one dollar held since January 2020 now buys only about 78 cents of the same basket.
+Slow erosion is still erosion.

 Comparison layer